aparajita/capacitor-native-decorator/README.md

 % pnpm add @aparajita/capacitor-native-decorator tslib
 ```

 Not using [pnpm](https://pnpm.io/)?
 You owe it to yourself to give it a try.
-It’s faster, better with monorepos, and uses *way, way* less disk space than the alternatives.
+It’s actually the official package manager used by the Vue team.
+It’s faster, better with monorepos, and uses _way, way_ less disk space than the alternatives.

 ## Usage

 Once you have installed the packages, there are a few steps you need to take to wire `@native` into your plugin.

-##### 1. Extend your interface from `DecoratedNativePlugin`
+#### 1. Extend your interface from `DecoratedNativePlugin`

 At runtime `@native` needs to know the **registered** name of your plugin.
 This cannot be determined from the **declared** name, because when your code is minimized the names are changed and do not match the registered name.